-The Leading by Example Program (LBE) was established by Governor Patrick in 2007 by Executive Order No. 484 and is housed in the Department of Energy Resources.
-Working with various partner agencies, including the Division of Capital Asset Management and Maintenance, LBE works to meet aggressive energy and greenhouse gas reduction targets resulting from state government operations, including a 40% reduction target in GHG emissions from 2002 and a 35% reduction in energy use intensity from 2004 by 2020.
+The Massachusetts Leading by Example Program (LBE) was established in 2007 by Executive Order No. 484 and is housed in the Department of Energy Resources.
+Working strategically and collaboratively with various partner agencies, including the Division of Capital Asset Management and Maintenance (DCAMM), Department of Environmental Protection (MassDEP), and Operational Services Division (OSD), LBE works to meet aggressive energy and greenhouse gas reduction targets resulting from state government operations.
+This includes a 40% reduction target in GHG emissions from 2002 and a 35% reduction in energy use intensity from 2004 by 2020.

 The LBE Program works with all of Massachusetts' executive agencies and public institutions of higher education, comprising more than 80 million square feet of buildings and 8,000 vehicles and employing over 65,000 people.
 In addition, the LBE Program promotes other sustainability activities within state government including waste reduction, water conservation, green buildings, alternative fuels, efficient transportation, sustainable landscaping, and recycling.